 By default, Special accounts appears in the Assets group of the Balance Sheet when the first special account is created.
 Customer deposits of the type illustrated in the examples above contribute to the account balance as negative amounts.
 Deposits paid to suppliers appear as positive amounts.
 If your Special accounts balance is usually negative, you may want to move it to the Liabilities group by editing the account under Settings Chart of Accounts.

 The examples shown illustrate a deposit by a customer and application to a sales invoice.
-Procedures for deposits to suppliers and application to purchase invoices are similar, but the initial payment is a New Payment rather than a New Receipt transaction.
+Procedures for deposits to suppliers and application to purchase invoices are similar, but the initial deposit is a payment rather than a receipt.